rajinipreethajohn/Image_Converter_App/README.md

    - Blurred Effect: Applies a blurring effect to the image with adjustable intensity.
    ![graph](/images/img6.png)

-8. Adjust the intensity sliders (if applicable) to control the effect.
+8. Adjust the intensity sliders (if desired) to control the effect.

 9. The "After" image will update automatically based on your selection.